pingcap/docs/system-variables.md

     +-----------------------------------+-----------+-----------+-----------------------+---------------------------------+
     ```

-- The fifth example also uses `1.0`, but adds a predicate on a that limits the worst case scan range since `WHERE a <= 9000` is matching on the index such that approximately 9000 rows would qualify in total.
-Given that there is a filtering predicate on `b` that is not in the index, all of the approximately 9000 rows are considered to be scanned before a qualified row for `b <= 9000` is found.
+- The fifth example also uses `1.0`, but adds a predicate on `a`, limiting the scan range in the worst-case scenario.
+This is because `WHERE a <= 9000` matches the index, with approximately 9,000 rows would qualify.
+Given that the filter predicate on `b` is not in the index, all the approximately 9,000 rows are considered to be scanned before finding a row that matches `b <= 9000`.

     ```sql
     > SET SESSION tidb_opt_ordering_index_selectivity_ratio = 1;